QTSumm: Query-Focused Summarization over Tabular Data: Experiments

-We draw the following two conclusions based on the automated evaluation results. \paragraph{Importance of table structure understanding} Table-to-text generation models achieve better performance than their corresponding text generation backbones.
-For example, PLOG model that continues pretraining T5 with table-to-logic-form corpus achieves a 5.3\% improvement on the LitePyramid metric.
-This improvement demonstrates the importance of considering table structure understanding for the \ours task.
+We draw following conclusions based on the automated and human evaluation results (Table~\ref{tab:automated_evaluation_result} \&~\ref{tab:human_evaluation}). \paragraph{Importance of table structure understanding} Table-to-text generation models achieve better performance than their corresponding text-generation backbones, demonstrating the importance of considering table structure for the \ours task.

-\paragraph{Importance of human-like reasoning} Among text generation models, Flan-T5, which enhances T5 by scaling instruction fine-tuning, achieves the best performance.
-This finding demonstrates the importance of human-like reasoning and anslysis for the \ours task.
+\paragraph{Importance of reasoning and analysis} Among text generation models, Flan-T5, which enhances T5 through scaled instruction fine-tuning, outperforms T5.
+Moreover, LLMs with improved reasoning capabilities (i.e., \llama-2-70B and GPT-4) also achieve better performance.
+These findings indicate the significance of reasoning and analytical skills in handling the \ours task.